lindleycoetzee/haskell_to_python/chapter_2: lists, ranges, list comprehension and tuples.md

-# Chapter_2: Lists, ranges, list comprehension and tuples
+# Chapter_2: Lists, Ranges, List Comprehension and Tuples

-_Most of the functions in this chapter can be written on one line but are cut off or written on multiple lines for readability._
+_Most of the functions in this chapter can be written across one line but are cut off or written across multiple lines for readability._

 ### **Lists**
 Lists have a general structure in Haskell.
 This means that a list can contain strings or integers but not both.
 This is not the case in Python.
 In Python, you can have list that that contain a mix of data types.
 Python lists can also contain other lists.
 For both Haskell and Python lists are surrounded by square brackets and data types in the list are separated by commas.